pburkholder/decksets/2018-04-cf-summit/text.md

 footer: @clouddotgov
+slidenumbers: true

+# Escape routes

+^I don't have to show this slide.
+But I think it's awesome in terms of  of contingency planning and safety culture.
+So I'm probably going to open all my future talks by pointing out where the exits are.
+And when everyone has to flee because a LiIon device bursts info flame, they'll all appreciate the foresight.

+---

 # `#hi`

 ^Hi.
 I'm Peter Burkholder, with cloud.gov, I spend most of my days working with federal agencies to adopt cloud.gov, and more generally, the notion of working in a PaaS or other high-level computing abstraction.

-^So it's a relief to be with folks who understand something about Cloud Foundry, and about working with technology in government, and the joys and challenges of that work.
+^So it's exciting to be with folks who understand something about Cloud Foundry, and about working with technology in government, and the joys and challenges of that work.

 ^To understand the mission of cloud.gov, and it's raison d'etre, I think it's worth reflecting on whytech in government is challenging.